BonnerDev/final-project/README.md

 4. Create SQL database and import data into database, create schema of tables and show the links if any.

-5. Create visualisations using a mixture of Plotly,
+5. Create visualisations using a mixture of Plotly, Matplotlib and D3.js

+6. Use Scikit-Learn to predict future numbers of children in out of home care using historical data from 2008 to 2017.

 6. Serve up the app using Heroku.

-6. Javascript files interact with the data via Heroku and create visualisations.
+7. Javascript files interact with the data via Heroku and create visualisations.

-7. FInally, JS is linking html and CSS to format the visualisations.
+8. FInally, JS is linking html and CSS to format the visualisations.

 ## Ideas for Visualizing
 1. I want to show the differences in Non Indigenous and Indigenous children in out of home care throughout WA, from 2008 to 2017.
 I will visualise this using a double bar graph with one colour for Indigenous and one for Non Indigenous.
 Then show some predictive analysis on where we might see these numbers going based on histroical data.